mitchgollub/rust-lambda-https/README.md

 ## Deploy

-You should just be able to run `sam deploy` to get this to deploy up to your AWS instance.
+Run `sam deploy` to get this to deploy up to your AWS instance.